 All You Need To Know About Aspirin:

 Aspirin is also referred to as Acetylsalicylic Acid (ASA).
 It is the most widely used type of NSAID (a non-steroidal anti-inflammatory agent) which helps in relieving pain, inflammation, minor aches, and fever.
-It also aids in blood thinning and popularly used among people who have a high risk of forming blood clots, stroke, heart attack.
-It is always advised that patients with chances of getting a heart attack must carry Aspirin pills along with them to prevent sudden heart attacks and clot formation.
+It also aids in blood thinning and is popularly used among people who have a high risk of forming blood clots, stroke, and heart attack.
+Aspirin is always advised that patients with chances of getting a heart attack must carry aspirin pills along with them to prevent sudden heart attacks and clot formation.

-1. Aspirin is the most widely used NSAID to treat mild to moderate pain, migraines, and fever.
+1. It is the most widely used NSAID to treat mild to moderate pain, migraines, and fever.

-3. Plain Aspirin can treat mild to moderate pain, if the pain is severe it has to be taken with other opioid analgesics or NSAIDs.
+3. It can treat mild to moderate pain, if the pain is severe it has to be taken with other opioid analgesics or NSAIDs.

 2. Now mix this powder with warm water to make a fine paste.

-3. Wash your face and apply this aspirin mixture directly on your pimples or you can also apply on your entire face as a facemask.
+3. Wash your face and apply this mixture directly to your pimples or you can also apply it on your entire face as a facemask.